Package 'RMallow'

 seqs

-Matrix or data frame of sequences.
+Matrix or data frame of sequences, where each row is a ranking.

 Value